 - Organization: read the recipe first and ensure you have ingredients at the correct temperatures, equipment, and enough workspace.
 This will make the process so much easier!

-- Storage: this ricotta cheesecake keeps well for days in the fridge and can be frozen with great results.
+- Storage: This ricotta cheesecake is kept well in the fridge for days and can be frozen with great results.
 Always cover well in plastic wrap to avoid dryness, and add an extra layer of aluminum foil if freezing it.
 Do so without the berries.
 An airtight container can also be used if storing it in the fridge for up to a week.

 - Toppings: besides fresh berries, as we do, you can use any cheesecake topping, homemade or store-bought.
 We love our fresh cherry sauce, homemade strawberry sauce, or lemon blueberry topping.
 For a sweeter dessert, use homemade dulce de leche or salted caramel.
 I don't recommend chocolate sauce as it can overpower the ricotta flavor.